Aaron-Cu/domain_rag/README.md

-# domain_rag
+# RAG Pipeline for Domain Specific Applications

-**domain_rag** is a utility pipeline for processing domain-specific documents (e.g., academic papers, reports) and converting them into structured and plain-text formats suitable for Retrieval-Augmented Generation (RAG) systems.
+**RAG Pipeline for Domain Specific Applications** is a utility pipeline for processing domain-specific documents (e.g., academic papers, reports) and converting them into structured and plain-text formats suitable for Retrieval-Augmented Generation (RAG) systems.
 It leverages GROBID for PDF to XML transformation and custom tools for extracting and cleaning the text for downstream tasks such as document retrieval or fine-tuning.

 ---